 Cozy Coffee Corners for Chilly Mornings

-Not every winter warm-up has to come in a glass of bourbon.
-Sometimes the best way to start a day is with a steaming cup of coffee.
-Northern Kentucky has no shortage of inviting cafés, each with its own personality.
+Winter warm-ups go beyond bourbon in Northern Kentucky.
+Sometimes the best way to start a day is with a steaming cup of local coffee.
+NKY has no shortage of inviting cafés, each with its own personality.
 One favorite is Roebling Books & Coffee, a spot that combines two of life’s greatest pleasures: caffeine and a good read.
-Order breakfast and browse the shelves while you wait.
+Order breakfast at the Newport location, and browse the shelves while you wait.
 Their breakfast sandwich on a local challah roll is a standout, and if you want something sweeter, try a smoothie blended with Nutella, banana, and oats.
 Or keep it simple with a Spicy Mocha and the joy of wandering through an independent bookstore.

 Another must-visit is The Hive Erlanger.
 Come hungry, because brunch here is serious business.
 The Taylor Pork Roll is a local favorite, and the cozy vibe makes it easy to stay longer than planned.